 Because of this etymology, primrose flowers are often seen as representations of youth and everlasting existence.

 In addition to the connection of this flower to youth and longevity, it has many other meanings, too.
 Usually, primrose flowers are seen as representations of young love and of feeling as though you can’t live without your lover.

 Primrose flowers are often viewed as holistic symbols of femininity, too.
+They are also one of the February birth month flowers.
 The petals on the blossoms can stand for all of the various stages of life, including birth, life itself, consummation, and of course, death.

 What Does a White Primrose Mean?

 White primrose flowers are usually given to symbolize sadness and mourning.
 It can also be used to symbolize evil spirits.